Flexible Imputation of Incomplete Network Data

 \end{enumerate} \end{assumption}

+Assumption~\ref{assumption:linear_in_mean_peer_effect}\ref{item:linear_in_mean_peer_effect_sampling} requires the networks to be independent and identically distributed across $m$.
+However, we allow the error terms $e_{mi}$ to be correlated across individuals within the same network.
 Assumption~\ref{assumption:linear_in_mean_peer_effect}\ref{item:linear_in_mean_peer_effect_exogeneity} imposes the strict exogeneity condition and rules out correlated effects (\citealp{bramoulle2020peer}).
 Note that Assumption~\ref{assumption:linear_in_mean_peer_effect}\ref{item:linear_in_mean_peer_effect_exogeneity} is stronger than the standard assumption in the literature, i.e., $\mb{E}\left(e_m \mid G_m, W_m\right) = 0$.
-This is because the network data are incomplete in our setting, This is because the network data are incomplete in our setting, and we therefore require the error term to be orthogonal to the information used for network imputation.
+This is because the network data are incomplete in our setting, requiring the error term in the downstream regression to be orthogonal to the information used for network imputation.
 We further assume that the error terms in the linear-in-means peer-effects model, $e_m$, are conditionally independent of the errors in the network formation process, $\epsilon_m$, which ensures that the imputation error is independent of $Y_m$.